survivejs/webpack-book/manuscript/developing_with_webpack/04_refreshing_css.md

 T> Loaders are transformations that are applied to source files, and return the new source.
 Loaders can be chained together, like using a pipe in Unix. `loaders: ['style-loader', 'css-loader']` can be read as `styleLoader(cssLoader(input))`.

 T> See webpack's [loader documentation](https://webpack.js.org/concepts/loaders/) and [list of loaders](https://webpack.js.org/loaders/) for further information.

-W> If `include` isn't set, webpack will traverse all files within the base directory.
-This can hurt performance!
-It is a good idea to set up `include` always.
-There's also `exclude` option that may come in handy.
-Prefer `include`, however as it's a more restrictive option.

 ## Setting Up the Initial CSS